Papaya-Voldemort/ShardBowl/situations.md

   - Win Condition: The competitor that sways the council to vote for their assigned view is the winner.
   - Notes: Event ends after a 1-hour debate period, followed by a final vote of the council.

-## Name
+## Strategic Team Combat
-  - Description:
+  - Description: A fun game of capture the flag!
+Participants are given 10 minutes to hide their flag, and then the game begins!
-  - Rules:
+  - Rules: All powers allowed, no moving your flag after it's placed, fight to the death.
-  - Win Condition:
+  - Win Condition: Get the other team's flag back to your base.
-  - Notes:
+  - Notes: This is a fight to the death event, but upon death, the participants are sent to Braize (Hell Btw) and respawn after 3 minutes.

 ## Name
   - Description: